transdigiware/blockchain/howto/ibp-console-build-network.md

  * **Peer or ordering service admin identity certificate** This is the signing certificate from your external CA that the admin identity of this peer or ordering service will use.
 This certificate is also known as your peer or ordering service admin identity key.
  * **Peer or ordering service admin identity private key**  This is the private key corresponding to the signed certificate from your external CA that the admin identity of this peer or ordering service will use.

 2. Import the generated peer or ordering service organization MSP definition file into the console, by clicking the **Organizations** tab followed by **Import MSP definition**.

+Because you will be providing the admin certs when you create your nodes, ensure that you check the checkbox **I have an administrator identity for the MSP definition**.
+If this box is not checked, the MSP will not be listed as an available MSP when you deploy a peer or ordering service.
+{: important}

 Now you have the choice of creating a peer or single-node ordering service node, or ,if you have a paid cluster, a five node ordering service.